-The Benarasi saree is one that can’t not be in your saree collection.
-The silk used to make these sarees is handwoven in the state and is more like owning a piece of art and history rolled in six yards of absolute pleasure.
+The Benarasi saree is one that can’t not be in your Indian sarees collection.
+The silk used to make this type of saree is handwoven in the state and is more like owning a piece of art and history rolled in six yards of absolute pleasure.
 If you don’t have one, get it already.

-The Kasavu saree from Kerala is essentially a simple cotton saree in off-white with a golden border which developed as an extension from the Kerala mundu-saree.
+The Kasavu saree from Kerala is essentially a simple cotton Indian saree in off-white with a golden border which developed as an extension from the Kerala mundu-saree.
 It is also the state’s costume dress and used to adorn the deities of the region.

 Ikat is a double weave fabric that’s woven to make patterns in the yarn stage.
 The fabric is known for its beautiful geometric patterns that form what is known as Ikat.
-A cotton or silk Ikat saree is a priced possession in every woman’s closet!
+A cotton or silk Ikat saree is a priced possession in every Indian woman’s saree closet!

 From the Chander region in Madhya Pradesh, this saree is an epitome of simplicity meets style.
 The lightweight fabric comes with a light golden zari that’s such a daily wear essential.
 It’s really like a manifestation of imagination and craft.

-Patola is a must-have in your saree collection because it might become extinct any time soon and is equivalent to owning a craft wonder.
+Patola is a must-have in your Indian sarees collection because it might become extinct any time soon and is equivalent to owning a craft wonder.
 There are only about 30 weavers who can weave a Patola saree - which is a double weave hand dyed saree before the warp and weft are woven together to create myriad of patterns.
 Also, it takes almost a year to make one Patola saree, so hurry!